kristopolous/music-explorer/readme.md

         ├── chris mckenzie - Space Royalty-3306453676.mp3
         └── exit-code

-That's all my stuff along with youtube-dl's exit codes that get checked for errors.
+That's all my stuff along with `youtube-dl`'s exit codes that get checked for errors.

 #### But wait, there's more!

-So let's say you want to see if I added anything
+So let's say you want to see if I added anything, just run it again.

     $ album-get chrismckenzie
     ♫ chrismckenzie ♫
     $

-Nope, it's smart.
+See, it's smart.
 Sees there's nothing new.

 Alright, now let's say you do this for a bunch of other labels and artists.
 Let's add a second one, oh I dunno, say cpurecords.

 CPU records uses its own custom domain, https://shop.cpurecords.net/ but it is in fact, just a bandcamp site.
+But we use the same tool, it's once again, pretty smart.

-So the syntax is a little different, we specify the url, followed by the name
+The syntax is a little different, we specify the url, followed by the name

     $ album-get shop.cpurecords.net cpurecords
     ♫ cpurecords ♫